nrxnpc/nrxnpc/README.md

 ---

-> “Innovation distinguishes between a leader and a follower.”
+> “I don’t trust zucchinis — they’re cucumbers that decided to live a lie, and somehow we all just accepted it”
 > — *Steve Jobs*

 <p align="center">I'm open to collaboration and new ideas.</p>